 Businesses offering was/now pricing must make sure consumers are not misled about the promoted savings.

 Saying a product ‘was $100, now $50’ can be misleading for consumers if the product had not been sold at $100 for a reasonable period immediately before the sale commenced.

 Penalties apply to corporations or individuals who give false and misleading information.

 Before buying a gift you should shop around for the best price.
 The trick is not to fall for glossy price promotions.
 Do your homework, shop around and compare prices at multiple retailers.
 Search online, look in catalogues, talk to store attendants and discuss your purchase with friends and family.

 The advertising and promotions page contains links to advice on other pricing and selling tricks.

 General shopping tips

 There is plenty of advice about general shopping tips on our website including dealing with sales, returns and refunds, receipts, guarantees and warranties.
-You can also download the iShopWA app to keep all the handy tips at your fingertips.
+You can also download the ACCC Shopper app to keep handy shopping tips at your fingertips.